Michele-Zhu/ray-launching-benchmark/README.md

 Evaluation scenarios
 -----
-[[link](https://forms.office.com/Pages/ResponsePage.aspx?id=K3EXCvNtXUKAjjCd8ope67HRsXFs9_dAh1RssQC73HxUOElEQTFCUTcxVzhLVTNFUEhXUUFSRkFTNi4u)] In order to receive the scenarios and transceiver positions, please kindly compile the form in link.
+In order to receive the scenarios and transceiver positions, please kindly compile the form in [[link](https://forms.office.com/Pages/ResponsePage.aspx?id=K3EXCvNtXUKAjjCd8ope67HRsXFs9_dAh1RssQC73HxUOElEQTFCUTcxVzhLVTNFUEhXUUFSRkFTNi4u)].
 In case of problems, please write us an e-mail.

 Paper